SharpKey Multi-HID Interface

 No commercial use to be made of this design or any hardware/firmware component without express permission from the author.
 This condition overrides any rights afforded by the GNU GPL 3 license.

-The Gnu Pulic License v3
+The Gnu Public License v3

 The source and binary files in this project marked as GPL v3 are free software: you can redistribute it and-or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.